tool-belt/interface-forge/README.md

 });
 ```

-When building and instance of UserFactory, the nested UserProfileFactory's will be built.
+When building an instance of UserFactory, the nested UserProfileFactory's will be built.
 The decision whether to use
 the async or sync build methods depends on what method was called on the containing factory.
 Thus if the async
 UserFactory.build()
 is called, then then async UserProfileFactory.build() will be called in the nested factory etc.